Putu piring: Ingredients

 Putu piring is made primarily from finely pounded rice flour or glutinous rice flour, and contains fillings of either ground peanut or brown palm sugar mixed with shredded coconut.
 The typical preparation method involves rapid steaming of both the flour and the filling.
 Once ready, it is served on pandan leaves to give it a sweet flavor and scent.

 In the 1980s, the invention of special steam carts and stainless steel molds for making kueh tutu helped to popularize this street snack in Singapore on a wider scale, and saw many kueh tutu outlets selling it in many major supermarkets.

 Kueh tutu / Putu mayam

-Putu piring bears some similarities to Kueh tutu, and are often confused as the same dish.
+Putu piring bears some similarities to kueh tutu, and is often confused with it.
 However, there are distinct differences.
-Also unique to Singapore, it is instead filled with coconut or peanut and is smaller in size. kueh tutu is also eaten without grated coconut.
+Also unique to Singapore, it is instead filled with coconut or peanut and is smaller in size.
+Kueh tutu is also eaten without grated coconut.
 It also leans towards more of a Singaporean Chinese dessert, having been created by Tan Eng Huat, who first sold it in Singapore during the 1930s at Bukit Pasoh Road.
 There is also putu mayam that is popular with the Singaporean Indian community.